 What's important here is that the choices each of them made played a direct role in the speed at which the fat came off.
 Even more important, when you consider that men tend to lose weight much faster and easier than women do.

 The Take AwayAlmost all weight-loss diets evolve.
 It is the only way to keep bringing in new dieters and to hang onto the dieters they have.
 Diets that don't evolve, eventually fade away and die once the yo-yo dieter crowd grow tired of that particular plan and become attracted to something new.

 However, evolution isn't always a good thing.

 Many times, trying to improve what works well simply backfires on you.
-In Kimmer's case, the recommendations she gave those who joined her forum to eat fewer and fewer calories for faster and faster weight loss turned out to be dangerous because many forum participants were eating hardly anything at all.
+In Kimmer's case, the recommendations she gave those who joined her forum was to eat fewer and fewer calories for faster and faster weight loss.
+That advice turned out to be dangerous because many forum participants were eating hardly anything at all.
 A few of those people were harmed.

-As a result, the low-carb community rallied together and eventually got her convicted for fraud because she had never lost weight using her plan like she claimed and the photos she posted on the internet were not of her.
+As a result, the low-carb community rallied together and eventually got Kimmer convicted for fraud because she had never lost weight using her plan like she claimed, and the photos she posted on the internet were not her.

 Despite the resentment of the low-carb community, the plan she posted to Low Carb Friends works much better than Atkins does because it keeps your calories, fats, and protein in check.
 You cannot eat all you want and end up at goal weight.
 That's simply a fantasy that needs to die.

 While low-carb diets do work for those with insulin resistance, it is not the answer for most of us.

 Most of us need a plan that is much lower in fat and calories than Atkins provides, which is the main reason why the Kimkins Diet worked better than Atkins did.